 In the average lifetime our heart beats 2.5 billion times, working 24 hours a day, without a break—that’s a lot, and here at Fitbit, we appreciate just how important each heart beat is.
 We have been focused on helping users keep their hearts healthy from our earliest days with our PurePulse™ continuous heart rate technology, which is the foundation for so many of the features that we have today—like Daily Readiness, Cardio Fitness Level, Sleep Stages, Sleep Score, SpO2, High and Low Heart Rate Notifications, and Active Zone Minutes.
 These tools give our users deeper insights into their bodies and will continue to help people around the world.

-Fast forward to today, and we’ve introduced our most advanced heart health technology yet that assesses your heart rhythm for atrial fibrillation (AFib), a heart rhythm irregularity, right from your wrist using the compatible ECG app on the Fitbit Sense.¹ The Fitbit ECG App will be available starting in October in the US, certain European countries, and Hong Kong.²
+Then in September 2020, we introduced our most advanced heart health technology yet that assesses your heart rhythm for atrial fibrillation (AFib), a heart rhythm irregularity, right from your wrist using the compatible ECG app on the Fitbit Sense.¹

 What is ECG?

 An electrocardiogram, or ECG, is a test that measures and records the electrical activity of your heart.
 ECG tests help your doctor detect heart problems, such as AFib.
 AFib is an electrical problem in the heart where the upper chambers—called the atria—beat erratically, which causes the heart to beat in an irregular rhythm.
 However, it can be difficult to detect while you’re at the doctor’s as it’s inconsistent and can come and go at any point.